patrickburke66/DataViz_Final_Project/updates.md

 ## Beginning of Class

 My updates from this weekend of work include fully reading in and tidying the World Record data.
 I also added another tab which included the World Record data table.
 I also added the data into my geom_bar(), but it still is unresponsive.
 I know that I have a poor approach at the graph right now, however my priority is to first fix all of my tables.
 Adding the World Record table lead to problems in my other two tabs, which I have spent the last majority of my time trying to fix.

+## End of Class

+I had a very productive day in class.
+I found a new dataset with the same information, but requires less tidying and has better column names.
+This also allowed me to fix a few bugs with one of my tables.
+I am still stumped on how to get the summarized columns into a graph, but my goal for class on Wednesday is to have a fully functional Shiny app with a graph output in the second tab.